mch1307/mch1307.csnet.me/content/k8s-thw/item1.md

 I wanted to do the setup on-premises (using VMs), meaning no cloud provider.
 So I had to &#8220;adapt&#8221; the tutorial accordingly.
 As I have spent some time getting everything up and running, I have decided to share my experience through a series of posts.

-This is just an adaptation of THE guide and a share of my experience, which I hope will be helpful to others.
+This is just an adaptation of THE guide and a sharing of my experience, which I hope will be helpful to others.

-The tutorial is organized in 10 main steps as follows:
+The tutorial is organized in the following steps:

   1. [Planning the Installation and Provisioning VMs][1]
   2. [Provisioning TLS certificates][2]